 The organization aimed to highlight Minnesota-based, world-class events that produce substantial media exposure and generate significant travel dollars for the state of Minnesota.

-Since 2010, Grandma’s Marathon has produced 9,120 qualifying times for the Boston Marathon.
-On average, nearly 15% of Grandma’s Marathon finishers qualify to run in Boston.
+In its 47-year history, Grandma’s Marathon has produced more than 32,000 qualifying times for the Boston Marathon.
+On average, more than 14.5% of Grandma’s Marathon finishers qualify to run in Boston.

 The AbbottWMM Wanda Age Group World Rankings comprise a one-year qualifying period during which athletes in nine separate age groups can compete in over 50 marathons across the world to earn ranking points.
-At the end of the qualifying period, the top ranked runners in each age group will be invited to the AbbottWMM Wanda Age Group World Championships.
+The top ranked runners in each age group will be invited to the AbbottWMM Wanda Age Group World Championships.